kaizen-ai/kaizenflow/documentation/notes/code_style.md

     - Type hinting makes the `:type ...` redundant and you should use only type hinting

-- Morew examples and discussions of python docstring are [here](https://stackoverflow.com/questions/3898572)
+- More examples of and discussions on python docstrings are [here](https://stackoverflow.com/questions/3898572)

 ## Descriptive vs imperative style